JosephMcG323/GithubUserFinder/README.md

 ////////////// Purpose //////////////

--learning how to use FETCH , a simpler way than XHR to handle HTTP requests, to pull pyublic data from github
+>earning how to use FETCH , a simpler way than XHR to handle HTTP requests, to pull pyublic data from github

--accessing data using html query parameters that require credentials
+>accessing data using html query parameters that require credentials